-polar circulation cell seen in the NH in both models that differ in sign.
-The mass stream function is computed by vertically integrating the zonal-mean meridional velocity (v) from the surface to the model top and the horizontal integration of the zonal-mean vertical pressure velocity (ω) from the SH to NH, see equations 6.10-6.11 of Hartmann (1994).
-The two integrations are used to compute ψ for each month before computing the time mean climatologies.
-The irregular shape of the Hadley cell tops is found in the vertical integration of v, which we attribute to the limited number of model levels (38 for Flex-UM and 25 levels for Isca, both interpolated to a common 12 vertical levels between 1000-100 hPa) and horizontal resolution (2.8° lat).
-The NH near surface polar ψ contours originate from the horizontal integration of ω and is also likely the result of the course model resolution.
-As these are integration artifacts, we pay little attention to the differences in these regions.
+The zonal-mean zonal wind and mass stream function from the slab-ocean aqua-planet simulations for Flex-UM and Isca are shown in Fig. 4.
+Flex-UM and Isca both capture the general structure of the zonal wind seen in ERA5 (the subtropical and eddy-driven jets are similar).
+The magnitude of the zonal wind is similar in Flex-UM and Isca, with small differences in the shape of their distributions above 200 hPa.
+The Flex-UM and Isca mass stream functions are also very similar in shape and cell locations, with Flex-UM a little stronger in both Hadley cells.
+The mass stream function is computed by vertically integrating the zonal-mean meridional velocity (v) from the surface to the model top and the horizontal integration of the zonal-mean vertical pressure velocity (ω) from the SH to NH; see Eqs.
+(6.10)-(6.11) of Hartmann (1994).
+The two integrations are used to compute a time series of ψ before computing the time-mean climatologies.
+We note two unrealistic features seen in both Flex-UM and Isca.
+First, the contours of the upper level Hadley cells are not rounded in the upper troposphere as expected.
+The irregular shape of the Hadley cell tops is found in the vertical integration of v, which we attribute to the limited number of model levels (38 for Flex-UM and 25 levels for Isca, both extrapolated to a common 12 vertical levels between 1000-100 hPa) and horizontal resolution (2.8°).
+Second, there is a near-surface polar circulation cell seen in the NH in both models that differ in sign.
+The NH near-surface polar ψ contours originate from the horizontal integration of ω and are also likely the result of the course model resolution.
+This artefact is not seen in the vertical integration of the v wind.
+The artefact is present when taking the mean of ψ computed from the integration of v and ω .
+While this circulation feature is not realistic, we felt it was necessary to display ψ using both components for transparency of the data.
+This artefact is not the result of errors in the integration of ω , as multiple integration methods were tested and the feature remained.
+As the irregular-shaped Hadley cell tops and near-surface polar contours are interpreted as integration artefacts, we pay little attention to the differences in the circulation in these regions.

-The precipitation and atmospheric energy budget from the slab ocean aquaplanet simulations for Flex-UM and Isca are shown in Fig. 5.
-The precipitation distribution of zonally symmetric aquaplanets with no seasonal cycle are not expected to show the spatial distribution seen in ERA5.
-Rather, it is more common for the precipitation to peak on the equator (a single ITCZ), or for two peaks to occur on either side of the equator (double ITCZ).
-Isca has a single ITCZ and a second peak in precipitation in the storm tracks near 40° in each hemisphere (seen in Fig. 5(b) and in the LH of Fig. 5(e)).
-The peak equatorial precipitation for Isca is 18 mmday^{-1} and in the storm tracks 5 mmday^{-1} .
-Compared to Isca, Flex-UM has a broader ITCZ with less equatorial precipitation which peaks at 14 mmday^{-1} on the equator.
-The storm tracks are less pronounced in Flex-
+The precipitation and atmospheric energy budgets from the slab-ocean aqua-planet simulations for Flex-UM and Isca are shown in Fig. 5.
+The precipitation distribution of zonally symmetric aqua-planets with no seasonal cycle are not expected to show the spatial distribution seen in ERA5.
+Rather, it is more common for the precipitation to peak on the Equator (a single ITCZ) or for two peaks to occur on either side of the Equator (double ITCZ).
+Isca has a single ITCZ and a second peak in precipitation in the storm tracks near 40° in each hemisphere (seen in Fig. 5b and in the LH of Fig. 5e).
+The peak equatorial precipitation for Isca is $18 \,\mathrm{mm}\,\mathrm{d}^{-1}$ and in the storm tracks it is $5 \,\mathrm{mm}\,\mathrm{d}^{-1}$.
+Compared to Isca, Flex-UM has a broader ITCZ with less equatorial precipitation which peaks at $14 \,\mathrm{mm}\,\mathrm{d}^{-1}$ on the Equator.
+The storm tracks are less pronounced in Flex-UM, where the subtropical precipitation is reduced to $5 \,\mathrm{mm}\,\mathrm{d}^{-1}$ but does not have a local subtropical minimum or a local storm track maximum.